magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 away from the bigger tree.
 How does this happen?
 Who determines it thus?
 This is nature, or Dhamma.

-Likewise, leads us to suffering.
-Now, if we contemplate it, it will lead us out of desire, we will outgrow .
-By investigating we will shake it up, making it gradually lighter and lighter until it’s all gone.
+Likewise, *taṇhā* leads us to suffering.
+Now, if we contemplate it, it will lead us out of desire, we will outgrow *taṇhā*.
+By investigating *taṇhā* we will shake it up, making it gradually lighter and lighter until it’s all gone.
 The same as the trees: does anybody order them to grow the way they do?
 They can’t talk or move around and yet they know how to grow away from obstacles.
 Wherever it’s cramped and crowded and growing is difficult, they bend outwards.

 Right here is Dhamma, we don’t have to look at a whole lot.
 One who is astute will see the Dhamma in this.
 Trees by nature don’t know anything,